JohnGrime/Topography/README.md

 - `fetch_topography.py` : download digital elevation data for a given latitude and longitude bounding box
 - `fetch_tiles.py` : download (and combine) satellite images from the [U.S. Geological Survey](https://www.usgs.gov/) as a 3D model texture
 - `geotiff_to_3d.py` : combine digital elevation and texture data to create a 3D model.
+- `estimate_spans_from_latlon.py` : estimate dimensions (in metres) of zone enclosed by latidudinal and longitudinal spans

 __Note: all longitudinal coordinates use the international standard of negative values indicating west, and positive values indicating east.__